Lslgg/ydmj-server/README.md

 # ydmj-server

-This project was typescript,graphql and express.
+This project is typescript,graphql and express.